zedx/docs/modules.md

           ├── Backend/
           ├── Frontend/
       ├── composer.json
-      ├── Module.php `Helps you to customize the install, uninstall methods` ├── screenshot.png `Your module screenshot`
+      ├── Module.php //Helps you to customize the install, uninstall methods ├── screenshot.png //Your module screenshot
       ├── start.php
-      ├── task.js `Contain the list of assets that will be compilated via gulp` ├── zedx.json `Module details`
+      ├── task.js //Contain the list of assets that will be compilated via gulp ├── zedx.json //Module details
 ```